 Crisis options: what if you have no food or money?

 On weekdays, try the Brighton Unemployed Centres Family Project

-During the evenings and weekend, you can download a list of places which offer free or very low cost meals.
+During the evenings and weekend, you can download a list –Places to go for free or cheap food – of places which offer free or very low cost meals.
 Many are targeted at homeless or vulnerably housed people but are accessible by others.

 Affordable options for everyone: Lunch clubs, shared meals, community cafes

 Lunch clubs and shared meals in Brighton & Hove serve nearly half a million affordable meals a year.
 You can search using our directory or It’s Local Actually where you can search by postcode choosing the ‘lunch club’ category.